Communichology™ = Where communication and psychology collide.

 There’s lots of communication skills information out there.
 This approach is unique because it addresses the underlying and internal human psychological tendencies that run underneath the external communication.
 In order to be an excellent communicator cross-situationally, one also has to be a student of human psychology… that is… to lean into really learning about how people tend to think , and then act, or vice-versa.
 It goes beyond just knowing, to truly understanding.

-It’s simultaneously analyzing the (communicational) skill-set concurrently with the (psychological) mind-set.
+Becoming a better communicator is about simultaneously analyzing your (communicational) skill-set with your (psychological) mind-set.

 Communichology™ taps into on the psychology underneath the communication.
 For every what there’s a why that we need to try to understand.
 Discarding this area is to do ourselves a great disservice in the grand scheme of things.